alienyaoi/alien-yaoi/README.md

 ˚ ཐི⋆♱⋆ཋྀ ˚

-! if you've ever received threats from me, im sorry. im still trying to grow as a person, but sometimes people annoy me. i deeply apologize.
+! if you've ever received threats from me, im sorry. im still trying to grow as a person, but sometimes people annoy me. i deeply apologize. fuck you leslie. you made me the person i am today. and it was all for nothing.

 . dniuf / dniuid if ur a teir 2 or teir 3 supporter. yall get on my last nerve. don't ask why or im gonna have some beef with u.
 ! i have autism, im gonna be rude if ur rude.
 DEAL WITH IT. and dont hide me.